RedhawkSDR/RedhawkDevUtils/README.md

 ## Description

-Contains the source and build script for the REDHAWK Basic Components RedhawkDevUtils library
+Contains the source and build script for the REDHAWK Basic Components rh.RedhawkDevUtils shared library

 ## REDHAWK Documentation